cs160-berkeley/website/js-present.md

         1 === '1'
     )

+***

+# Control Flow

-Control flow is delegated similar to that of C or Python, with standard ifs, case statements.
+Control flow is delegated in a manner similar to that of C or Python, with standard ifs, case statements.
 There are addition patterns like asynchronous functions, callbacks, and event handlers which we will touch on later.

     var wearJacket
     var temp = 75